-What happens after the two years?
+What happens after the 2 years?

 Science Graduates will have an ongoing role with the department upon signing their letter of offer.

 Graduates are highly sought for their skills, networks and ability to meet challenges.
-Toward the end of your two year program your coordinator and the graduate program management team will meet with you to discuss opportunities after the program.
+Toward the end of your two-year program your coordinator and the graduate program management team will meet with you to discuss opportunities after the program.